2013–14 Martyr's Memorial A-Division League

-The 2013–14 Martyr's Memorial A-Division League season (2013-14 शहीद स्मारक ए डिभिजन लीग), also known as the Martyrs' Memorial Red Bull 'A' Division League Football Tournament 2013–14 for sponsorship reasons, was the 41st edition of the Martyr's Memorial A-Division League since its establishment in 1954/55.
+The 2013–14 Martyr's Memorial A-Division League season (2013-14 शहीद स्मारक ए डिभिजन लीग), also known as the Martyrs' Memorial Red Bull 'A' Division League Football Tournament 2013–14 for sponsorship reasons, was the 41st edition of Nepal's Martyr's Memorial A-Division League since its establishment in 1954/55.
 A total of 13 teams competed in the league.
 The season began on 30 December 2013 and concluded on 1 March 2014.

 Three Star Club were the defending champions.
-Manang Marshyangdi Club won the title for the record 7th time.
+Manang Marshyangdi Club won the title for a record seventh time.

 Teams

 Of the 13 participating teams, twelve remained following the 2012–13 Martyr's Memorial A-Division League.
-They are joined by one team promoted from the 2013 Martyr's Memorial B-Division League.

-Boys Union Club were promoted from the 2013 Martyr's Memorial B-Division League.
-Whereas, Madhyapur Youth Association, Bansbari Football Club and Boudha Football Club were relegated to the 2014 Martyr's Memorial B-Division League.
+They were joined by one team, Boys Union Club, promoted from the 2013 Martyr's Memorial B-Division League.
+Madhyapur Youth Association, Bansbari Football Club and Boudha Football Club were relegated to the 2014 Martyr's Memorial B-Division League.

 New Road Team had to withdraw from the competition due to financial reasons and was relegated to the Martyr's Memorial B-Division League.